 - You can choose between people, who want to be a part of your core team.

 - You prove that it makes sense to build a product out of your MVP.

 If you don’t know how to do sales in a startup you can read more in this guide to sales and marketing for technical startup people written by Greg Skloot.

-If you are already a founder or plan to start a new venture in the near feature, you will probably experience the dilemma of building a MVP first or core team?
+If you are already a founder or plan to start a new venture in the near feature, you will probably experience the dilemma of building an MVP first or core team.

 I wish you high conversion rates! 🙂